Cobh Ramblers F.C.: History

+By the 1922–23 season, the North Munster League and the South Munster League had, in effect, merged to become the Munster Senior League.
+Cobh Ramblers won their first Munster Senior Cup in 1925 with their first Munster Senior League title coming in 1926.
+By the 1926–27 season, Ramblers also had a team competing in the Munster Junior League.
+Additional (provincial) Munster Senior Cup titles were captured in the 1930s, 1940s, 1950s and 1970s.

-At a national level, the club played (as a non-league club) in the 1976 FAI League Cup, reaching the semi-finals.
+While still a non-league club, Ramblers competed at a national level in the 1976–77 FAI League Cup, reaching the semi-finals.

 Cobh Ramblers joined the League of Ireland in 1985, after many years as a Munster Senior League side.
 One of the most successful of those teams was the team of 1983, who got to the semi-final of the FAI Cup defeating several senior clubs on the way.
 They met Sligo Rovers in the semi-final that year, drawing crowds of over 20,000 to Flower Lodge for the home games as St Colmans Park was too small.
 There were three replays until Sligo finally won 3–2 and went on to win the cup.

 In 1985, the FAI announced that the League of Ireland would be expanding through the creation of a second league, the First Division.
 Ten teams were selected to join the inaugural First Division.
 Cobh, Bray Wanderers, Derry City, E.M.F.A (Kilkenny City) and Newcastle United (Newcastlewest) were elected to step up from intermediate football whilst Monaghan United stepped up from the League of Ireland B Division.
 These six teams were joined by the bottom four clubs from the 1984/85 League of Ireland campaign, Drogheda United, Finn Harps, Longford Town and Sligo Rovers.